wandb/docs/docs/support/how_make_wb_launch_work_tensorflow_gpu.md

 tags:
    - launch
 ---

-For jobs that use tensorflow on GPU, you may also need to specify a custom base image for the container build that the agent will perform in order for your runs to properly utilize GPUs.
-This can be done by adding an image tag under the `builder.accelerator.base_image` key to the resource configuration.
+For TensorFlow jobs using GPUs, specify a custom base image for the container build.
+This ensures proper GPU utilization during runs.
+Add an image tag under the `builder.accelerator.base_image` key in the resource configuration.
 For example:

 ```json
 {